 What you sprinkle over your greens, as well as the amount can make or break a salad.
 Here, we give you the scoop on a few unexpected toppings that will boost the flavor and healthfulness of your salad.
-Using small amounts and different combinations of ingredients can help add variety to your salads but without all the extra calories.
+Using small amounts and different combinations of ingredients can help add variety to your salads.

 Salads in Bloom